binkley/homebrewery-files/warpipes.md

 _**Opening Notes**_ (2 charges).
 You play curious notes to cast the [Knock](https://www.dndbeyond.com/sources/dnd/br-2024/spell-descriptions#Knock) spell.

-_**Piper&rsquo; Choice**_ (2 charges).
+_**Piper&rsquo;s Choice**_ (2 charges).
 You play a steady drone with _Concentration_ until the start of your next turn.
 You can add or subtract d4 as a [Reaction](https://www.dndbeyond.com/sources/dnd/br-2024/rules-glossary#Reaction) to any ability check, attack roll, or saving throw of a creature within 60 ft.
 You can do this after the d20 is rolled, but before the outcome is determined.
 If you use your _Reaction_ you stop playing.

 \page